 - 1. The content of this SOCG is to inform the submission of the SMBC local plan and ongoing works associated with the delivery of The UKC Hub development proposals in particular. - 2.
 This SOCG has been prepared in accordance with national guidance and is intended to cover matters of strategic importance relevant to the signatories to this SOCG.
-It covers both areas of agreement and areas that remain subject to further discussion and will be updated prior to submission of the plan to reflect any representations made by BCC.
+It covers both areas of agreement and areas that remain subject to further discussion.